 I studied both conservation biology and biochemistry at uni, and somehow became convinced that animals are not as quite as cool as plants.
 At the same time, I became deeply impressed with the way that molecular biology, which involves working with things at such a tiny scale, can be used to find answers to pretty big and important questions.

-I am still working as a molecular biologist – my big thing is chloroplast development and gene regulation (so, apologies if you notice a bit of a skew on the site) – quite far away from my native Australia, and even further away from all of those penguins!
+I was working as a molecular biologist – my big thing is chloroplast development and gene regulation (so, apologies if you notice a bit of a skew on the site) – quite far away from my native Australia, and even further away from all of those penguins!
+I am now working as an editor.